ivanreese/DOOM/README.md

 # DOOM

-DOOM is a high-ish performance DOM manipulation tool with a function-oriented API.
+DOOM is a high-ish performance DOM manipulation tool with a effectful API intended for use in procedural code.

-It's named DOOM so that you can have the word "DOOM" in your code, which is pretty badass if you ask me.
+It's named DOOM so that you can have the word "DOOM" in your code.